kammitama5/kammitama5.github.io/_posts/2018-4-24-Tuesday-April-24th.md

   as check-boxes.
 I'm cool with that!
 - Also, to have the process be as hands-on as possible.
 That's pretty awesome!
 - One great analogy that Chris made is that they're not my employers, so I shouldn't feel intimidated and they're happy to help me with any questions.
+He said that often students adopt the mindset that mentors are employers, and they become intimidated, fail to ask questions and it isn't the best experience.
 He also suggested (which was a great suggestion) that I play around with the actual project, and see what works and make documentation on how difficult it was to do certain things, as I am at the perfect stage for that
   (ie learning Haskell), as the product is intended for persons learning Haskell.
 I'm going to do that over the next few days.